YasharthVerma/Waste-Water-Management-Project/README.md

 4. **Second Tank:**
     - A raised tank to store steam and convert it into water and then distribute it accordingly.

-5. **Heating Wire:**
+5. **Heating Plate:**
-    - There's a wire specifically for heating purposes, which could be part of a system to generate additional heat energy.
+    - There's a plate specifically for heating purposes, which concentrates the power of solar energy.

 6. **Electricity Generation and Sensors:**
     - At the far right, the design shows a setup for generating electricity and an "electrical wire for sensors."
 This suggests monitoring or automating the system.